timewave-computer/zk-merkle-proofs/domains/solana/README.md

 # Solana libraries
 Solana is tricky, we might have to develop a co-processor specifically for it.
-My current idea is that we could have a co-processor that is deployed for each application, in combination with an MPC that provides state roots of coprocessor readings.
+My current idea is that we could have a solana co-processor that is deployed for each application, in combination with an MPC that provides state roots of coprocessor readings.

 Since Solana doesn't really have a trie / tree with presistent state.
 We can monitor state